jravi123/shiny-app/readme.md

 ### Create a project

+On Google Cloud, everything begins with creating a project;
-To open cloud shell, navigate to https://console.cloud.google.com/ and first create a project.
+Navigate to https://console.cloud.google.com/ and first create a project.
 <img src='img/project-select.png' />

 Give some name to your project

 ### Activate Cloud Shell

+GCP provides a free computing environment that we can use to build, test etc..
+This is called Google Cloud Shell.

-From the console page, click on 'Activate Cloud Shell' button on the top right
+To access this computing platform, from the console page, click on 'Activate Cloud Shell' button on the top right

 <img src='img/cloud-shell.png' />